-The initial scoring of the source test report is based upon the information and attachments provided by the source.
-The score is calculated by the ERT based upon the completeness of the report in the areas of process data, control device information, test method performance and quality assurance.
-The information listed under "Supporting Documentation Provided" in Table A-1 identifies information the source or source test contractor provides and the criteria the ERT uses in awarding points to calculate the quality indicator.
-Different supporting documentation components have been assigned different relative weightings due to the perceived importance associated with their potential to affect the overall precision, accuracy, representativeness and reliability of the final results.
+The ITR of the source test report is based upon the information and attachments provided by the source.
+The ERT calculates the score based upon the completeness of the report in the areas of process data, control device information, test method performance and quality assurance.
+The information listed under "Supporting Documentation Provided" in Table A-1 identifies information the source or source test contractor provides and the criteria the ERT uses in assigning points to calculate the quality indicator.
+The EPA assigned different relative weightings to supporting documentation components due to the importance associated with their potential to affect the overall precision, accuracy, representativeness, and reliability of the final results.

 Only those items related to the information collected during the test are used in calculating the initial score.
-Rather than use values between whole numbers and force the question scores to total 75 points, we prorate the score so that the ITR score is limited to 75 points when only the ERT assessment is performed.
+Using the completeness of the data and supplemental attachments, we normalize the score so that the ITR score is limited to 80 points when only the ERT assessment is performed.

-Table A-1 also identifies criteria that, if satisfied, can provide supplementary points above the maximum of 75 awarded by the ERT.
-Supplementary points are awarded by the ERT whenever:
+Table A-1 also identifies criteria that, if satisfied, can provide supplementary points above the maximum of 76 awarded by the ERT.
+The ERT awards supplementary points whenever:

-1. The source test company meets the competency requirements as an Air Emission Testing Body (AETB) as defined by the American Society for Testing and Materials (ASTM) standard D7036-12 or the field test leader is a current Qualified Individual (QI) as defined by ASTM standard D7036-12,

-2. The analysis laboratory is certified or accredited to perform the analysis.
+- The source test company meets the competency requirements as an Air Emission Testing Body (AETB) as defined by the American Society for Testing and Materials (ASTM) standard D7036-12 or the field test leader is a current Qualified Individual (QI) as defined by ASTM standard D7036-12. - 2.
+The analysis laboratory is certified or accredited to perform the analysis.

-An extra two points are awarded by the ERT for each of the above accreditations or certifications that are demonstrated in the test report.
-As a result, a maximum of 79 points could be awarded by ERT if a QI was crew leader or the test company was an AETB and the laboratory was accredited by a national independent or state accreditation program.
+The ERT assigns an extra two points for each of the above accreditations or certifications that are demonstrated in the test report.
+As a result, the ERT could assign a maximum of 80 points if a QI was crew leader or the test company was an AETB and the laboratory was accredited by a national independent or state accreditation program.